Masayuki Deguchi: Biography

-On February 1994 the third single Ikusen no Jounetsu was used in media as an opening theme for Tokyo Broadcasting System Television music program Count Down TV.
+In February 1994 the third single Ikusen no Jounetsu was used in media as an opening theme for Tokyo Broadcasting System Television music program Count Down TV.
 The single sold only 99,000 copies which makes the lowest sells from the whole career.
 On September Masayuki releases his final single Break Down.
 In the media it was used as a commercial song for Pioneer Corporation's carrozzeria.
 With this final single on September he made his first and the last media appearance on music program Music Station.
 On the same month he releases his second and final studio album Moon with total 88,000 copies sold.
 On November he held three times his first and last live Live Mode.
 After then activities under name Rev has disappeared.

 After one year of break, in 1996 he started his solo career under real name Masayuki Deguchi through BGM Japan label.
 During this period he releases two singles which didn't enter to Top 30 of Weekly Charts and two studio albums Speed of Life and Egoist. in 1997 March he went on hiatus.

 In 1999 he formed own rock band Suicide Sport Car and band has disbanded in 2003, during five-year activity they've had released 2 studio albums and 5 singles.

 In June 2003 he released studio album Salon de CASINO ROYALE under nickname Dandy D, the album didn't enter to Oricon Charts and soon this project ended.

 In 2006, he formed unit Gentleman Take Poraloid with Ken Morioka, under indies label Palm Tree and in 2009 released studio album Orfeu.